 BIOL 5110 (1).
 BIOLOGICAL CHEMISTRY LABORATORY.
-One 3-hour laboratory each week.
+Two 3-hour labs each week for half a term.
 Prerequisites: BIOL 1401, 1402.
 Prerequisite or corequisite: BIOL/CHEM 5310.
 If CHEM 5110 is counted toward a chemistry major or minor, it cannot be counted toward a biological sciences major or minor.